 Galia graduated from Tulane University School of Law with a certificate in environmental law and a sub-focus on intellectual property, and she currently has licenses to practice law in both California and Louisiana.
 Prior to founding ABL, Galia was a founding partner of a Bay Area-based multi-lawyer business law firm, practiced law at private law firms in both New Orleans and Oakland, and worked as a business development attorney at a large legal publisher in Northern California.
 She’s also done stints as a professional proofreader/editor and a dogsitter, but the latter was mostly just an excuse to hang out with other people’s dogs.

-When not working, she can be found coffee-shop hopping, reading, taking long walks with her boyfriend, Mike, or collecting hobbies.
+When not working, she can be found coffee-shop hopping, reading at least four books a month, taking meandering walks with her fiancé, Mike, or collecting hobbies.
 A few of her favorite hobbies so far include belly dancing, glass flameworking, and tai chi.

 Jackie is an associate attorney practicing in all aspects of business, employment, and intellectual property law at ABL.
 She brings with her experience in managing artists and their intellectual property, as well as representing clients in varied employment, family, and business matters.
 She is compassionate and enjoys working directly with owners, entrepreneurs, and employees to help their small businesses and ideas succeed and grow.